Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

   <img src="../figures/t-dist.png" height="70%" width="70%"/>
 </p>

-By assuming this test-statistic follows a know distribution such as the z- or t-distribution, we know how much to tolerate deviations that could be due to chance before rejecting the null hypothesis.
+By assuming this test-statistic follows a known distribution such as the z- or t-distribution, we know how much to tolerate deviations that could be due to chance before rejecting the null hypothesis.
 Larger test-statistic values are less probable under the null hypothesis, meaning we are more likely to reject the null when the test-statistic value is high.

 Using the t-statistic and the *degrees of freedom* (sample number - 1) the P-value is determined.
 If the P-value is < our threshold (&alpha;), we will reject the null and accept the alternative hypothesis.
 By setting &alpha; to 0.05, this means we will interpret results as meaningful if they have at most a 5 in 100 probability of being due to chance.